michaelnisi/troubled/data/posts/2011/solarized.md

   "path": "2011/10"
 }

-THE AESTHETICS OF EVERYDAY THINGS are of the utmost importance; the psychological effects of beauty are fundamental.
-As programmers we look at our text editors and IDEs for hours every day, thus most of us are particular in regards of color schemes.
-We want them to be practical, beautiful and easy on the eyes—beautiful things are created with beautiful tools.
+HUMANS CAN PERCEIVE over 2.8 million different hues, the number of possible color combinations is virtually infinite, to assemble a color theme for code editors is tedious.
+The combination has to be practical, beautiful and easy on the eyes.

 [Solarized](http://ethanschoonover.com/solarized) is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and GUI applications.
-It has several unique properties.
 [Ethan Schoonover](http://ethanschoonover.com/) designed this colorscheme with both precise [CIELAB](http://en.wikipedia.org/wiki/Lab_color_space) lightness relationships and a refined set of hues based on fixed color wheel relationships:

 > On a sunny summer day I love to read a book outside.
 Not right in the sun; that’s too bright.
 I’ll hunt for a shady spot under a tree.
 The shaded paper contrasts with the crisp text nicely.
 If you were to actually measure the contrast between the two, you’d find it is much lower than black text on a white background (or white on black) on your display device of choice.
 Black text on white from a computer display is akin to reading a book in direct sunlight and tires the eye.